The chayote or christophine: planting, caring for, and harvesting

 Contents

-The chayote in a few words
+The chayote in a nutshell

-- It has creeping or climbing stems that can reach several metres in length
+- It has creeping or climbing stems that can reach several metres in length.

-- Its tubercles and young shoots are also edible
+- Its tubercles and young shoots are also edible.

 Botanical data